kookehs/bdo-marketplace/README.md

 ## Obtaining credentials for API calls
 You can use the developer tools provided by your browser to look at network requests for the site.

+Retrieving data only requires the two `__RequestVerificationToken`, but trade actions will require the additional `ASP.NET_SessionId`.

 0. You may need to spoof `User-Agent` as a mobile browser.
 Not sure if they have removed the restriction on viewing marketplace from mobile only.
 1. https://market.blackdesertonline.com/ or other regional URL
     - Select your region and sign in.